WHERE DOES THE RAINBOW END?

 The ‘Videoline’, which appears as an artistic element in Loher’s works for the first time, was inspired by the architectural concept and the grid, which is depicted in multiple elements.
 It welcomes visitors under the overhang at the front, and flows through the entrance and market hall to the auditorium.
 It crosses the entire ground floor in a staccato rhythm.
 Ants march like flowing current, ultimately metamorphosing into electrons, symbolizing the fluidity of the medium of electricity.

-in four languages.
+Viewers are confronted with enigmatic, philosophical questions that draw them back to the magic of the work on a poetic level in four languages.
 Ants choreographed by the artist and filmed from above form a video alphabet.
 The danced letter shapes then form words and these in turn become questions.

 Loher’s choreography, which embeds these text layers in complex scenarios, found its inspiration in the ant colonies: vast networks, good organisation and division of labour.
 Each individual is assigned certain tasks.
 The contribution of the individual boosts the reliability of the system as a whole.
 “Many individuals” guarantee the security of the system and the efficiency of the work through the division of labour and tasks.
 The information they exchange enables the ant colony to regulate its collecting activity.
 The memory of previously visited locations is preserved and makes it possible to choose between locations of varying yield.

-a synthesis of choreography, dance, costumes and poetry.
+“Where does the rainbow end?” is a metaphor for the active interaction of people, born of a synthesis of choreography, dance, costumes and poetry.
 For Swissgrid, this work of art, closely interwoven as it is with the architecture, is the artistic antithesis to the world of work.

 Photos: Grazia Branco